 Conclusion

-In conclusion, it is safe to say that the way that World War II was taught in Germany had a significant impact on how Germans viewed their country’s role in this conflict.
+In conclusion, it is safe to say that how World War II was taught in Germany significantly impacted how Germans viewed their country’s role in this conflict.

-History is taught in schools, and the fact that concentration camps are visited as part of the education curriculum has led to a highly critical attitude towards Germany’s Nazi past among younger generations.
+History is taught in schools, and the fact that concentration camps are visited as part of the education curriculum has led to a highly critical attitude toward Germany’s Nazi past among younger generations.

-This, in turn, is likely to have a positive impact on the future of German and global society.
+This, in turn, will likely impact the future of German and global society positively.
 Although the educational system varies from one country to another, the important thing is that world history is taught positively.

 FAQ